 How to use a motorhome inverter

-The easiest way to use a motorhome inverter is to plug your device or appliance straight into the 230v 3-pin plug socket actually on the inverter.
+The easiest way to use a motorhome invertor is to plug your device or appliance straight into the 230v 3-pin plug socket actually on the inverter.

 Alternatively, you can use an extension lead to make it easier to access, but don’t overload the inverter with too much.